-The AHAC is required to submit an incentive strategy report annually to Florida Housing Finance Coalition.
-The report includes recommendations by the AHAC as well as comments on the implementation of incentives for at least the following eleven distinct areas provided by Florida Housing Finance Coalition:
+The AHAC is required to submit an incentive strategy report every three years.
+The report includes recommendations by the committee as well as comments on the implementation of incentives for at least the following eleven distinct areas:

-- The processing of approvals of development orders or permits, for affordable housing projects is expedited to a greater degree than other projects. - All allowable fee waves provided for the development or construction of affordable housing. - The allowance of flexibility in densities for affordable housing. - The reservation of infrastructure capacity for housing for very low-income persons, low-income persons, and moderate-income persons. - The allowance of affordable accessory residential units. - The reduction of parking and setback requirements for affordable housing. - The allowance of flexible lot configurations, including zero-lot-line configurations for affordable housing. - The modification of street requirements for affordable housing. - The establishment of a process by which a local government considers, before adoption, policies, procedures, ordinances, regulations, or plan provisions that increase the cost of housing. - The preparation of a printed inventory of locally owned public lands suitable for affordable housing. - The support of development near transportation hubs and major employment centers and mixed- use developments.
+- The processing of approvals of development orders or permits, as defined in s.163.3164 (7) and (8), for affordable housing projects are expedited to a greater degree than other projects. - The modification of impact-fee requirements, including reduction or waiver of fees and alternative methods of fee payment for affordable housing. - The allowance of flexibility in densities for affordable housing. - The reservation of infrastructure capacity for housing for very low-income persons, low-income persons, and moderate-income persons. - The allowance of affordable accessory residential units in residential zoning districts. - The reduction of parking and setback requirements for affordable housing. - The allowance of flexible lot configurations, including zero-lot-line configurations for affordable housing. - The modification of street requirements for affordable housing. - The establishment of a process by which a local government considers, before adoption, policies, procedures, ordinances, regulations, or plan provisions that increase the cost of housing. - The preparation of a printed inventory of locally owned public lands suitable for affordable housing. - The support of development near transportation hubs and major employment centers and mixeduse developments.